 Scheduling Your Pick Up

 Because we have so much early morning work needing to be done on an ongoing basis with dogs and puppies, I don’t book appointments before 9:00 a.m.
+Our last appointment time starts at 3:00 and ends at 5:00.
 If you are flying or driving in one day and want to leave early the next morning, we can have our visit time and you can see our place and meet our dogs on the afternoon you come in.
 Then you can leave your puppy with me overnight and come back as early as needed for a quick pick up and go the next morning.

 As I’ve mentioned to everyone, please don’t book anything until puppies are at least 2 weeks of age.
 Check with me about the time you’d like to be at my house to make sure that I am available to meet with you during the time frame that you need to meet me before actually making your flight reservations.